· Giuseppe Sirigu · 17 min read

 This is the most important question, and the vendor’s answer is the most important red flag indicator.

-A vendor who says yes - and who will agree to a structured 90-day pilot with defined success metrics measured against your pre-pilot baseline - is a vendor who is confident in their system’s performance on real-world data.
+A vendor who says yes - who will agree to a structured pilot with defined success metrics measured against a pre-pilot baseline, run on your actual routes - is a vendor confident in their system’s real-world performance.
+The pilot should be long enough to generate defensible data and no longer; for most beverage distributors, a well-designed pilot produces meaningful signal in 5-6 weeks of live optimization on a route subset.

 A vendor who pushes back, insists on a full fleet deployment before you see results, or only offers “sandbox” environments with curated data is a vendor who doesn’t want you to measure objectively.